Oxymetaphoric/milestone_project_2/README.md

 - query netrunnerdb API and parse returned data
 - display cards for users, parsing the API data based on filtering options provided on the page
-- allow users to add and remove cards to a custom deck
+- allow users to add and remove cards to a custom deck list
-- allow users to download a printable list of cards required to build their deck
-- allow users to upload created deck to netrunnerdb

 ---